OGRECave/ogre/BuildingOgre.md

 Download and install CMake 3.4 or later.

-Compile dependencies for all configurations that you plan to use before running CMake.
 Dependencies for Win32 and for WinRT must be located in separate folders.
 Cg is not supported.

-Run CMake, specify source and binaries folders, than "Configure", select "Visual Studio 14 2015" generator and "Specify options for cross-compiling" option, specify Operating System = "WindowsStore" or "WindowsPhone", Version = "8.0", "8.1" or for UAP Operating System = "WindowsStore", Version = "10.0.10240.0", "10.0.10586.0" then "Finish", specify WinRT dependencies folder for OGRE_DEPENDENCIES_DIR, "Configure", should be no more errors, then press "Generate".
+    cmake.exe -G "Visual Studio 15 2017" -DCMAKE_SYSTEM_NAME=WindowsStore -DCMAKE_SYSTEM_VERSION=10.0 ..

 Select SampleBrowser as the start up project and run.